Galway Hospice Foundation Patients Charter

 You have the right to seek a second opinion, and our staff will endeavour to facilitate your request within the medical resources available.

 We encourage you to participate in your care, to ask questions and seek clarity and understanding.
 When necessary, interpretative services are available.
-At various times throughout the year we have supernumerary students on supervised placement from local Universities.

 There is no limit on visiting hours, subject to you being willing and well enough to accept visitors.
 You have the right to receive visits from your relatives and friends and to decline visitors in line with hospice policy.
 All visitors are required to check in at the Reception Desk, so that staff can assess if a visit is suitable at that time for you.